 Create Automation Connectors

-Creating connectors will allow you to harness all the events your app is generates and transform them into actionable analytics, relevant notifications, effortless segmentation or powerful integrations with 3rd party software.
+Creating connectors will allow you to harness all the events your app is generates and transform them into actionable analytics, relevant push, email or SMS messages, effortless segmentation or powerful integrations with 3rd party software.

 From the list of Connectors click in the New Connector button: